 There are two very common mistakes that trauma bonded victims of abuse make when breaking their trauma bond.
 First, they expect to get the answers and closure that they desire from their abuser.
 Second, they don’t educate themselves on the abuse that they experienced which causes them to fall into trauma bonded relationships in the future.

-It goes without mentioning but diving into the complexity of abuse is also going to give you the information that you need to rebuild your definition of love, reconnect with your core values, reconstruct your sense of self, and most importantly, prevent you from finding yourself in another abusive relationship in the future.
+When the time is right, learning about the abuse that you experienced is always going to give you the information that you need to rebuild your definition of love, reconnect with your core values, reconstruct your sense of self, and most importantly, prevent you from finding yourself in another abusive relationship in the future.

 What Should You Take Away From This Article?